Medication-assisted opioid treatment

-Research shows that combining therapy with medication is an effective way to move patients to recovery.
+Research shows that combining therapy with medication is an effective path to recovery.

 One of the medications used for treatment at Overmountain is methadone.

-It is a synthetic opioid that works by binding to opiate receptors in the brain.
-This helps reduce the cravings and withdrawal symptoms often caused by opioids.
+Methadone is a synthetic opioid that works by attaching to opiate receptors in the brain.
+It helps reduce the cravings and withdrawal symptoms often caused by opioids.

-Another medication we use in the program is buprenorphine, which is also known as Suboxone®.
+Another medication we use is buprenorphine, which is also known as Suboxone®.